climate-strike/license/README.md

 - [Amazon Employees Will Walk Out Over the Company's Climate Change Inaction](https://www.wired.com/story/amazon-walkout-climate-change/)

   Amazon workers walked out on September 20th, 2019 as part of the Global Climate Strike.
-They demanded the following of their company: (1) Zero emissions by 2030, (2) Zero custom Amazon Web Services (AWS) contracts for fossil fuel companies to accelerate oil and gas extraction, (3) Zero funding for climate denying lobbyists and politicians.
+They demanded the following of their company: (1) Zero emissions by 2030, (2) Zero custom Amazon Web Services (AWS) contracts for fossil fuel companies to accelerate oil and gas extraction, (3) Zero funding for climate-denying lobbyists and politicians.

 - [Here are 10 ways AI could help fight climate change](https://www.technologyreview.com/s/613838/ai-climate-change-machine-learning/)